act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 7

-Despite falling below the minimum contrast ratio, the content of the button ("X") does not convey anything in human language; as a result, it complies with this rule.
+The content of this button ("X") does not convey anything in human language; therefore, it passes the rule regardless of its contrast ratio.
 However, [Success Criterion 1.4.11 Non-Text Content][sc1411] should be examined for this non-text element.

 ```html
 <button style="color: #666; background-color: #000" aria-label="Close">X</button>